LAST NIGHT FOR CAMPING IS OCTOBER 31st

 To make a reservation, please follow these steps:

-firstname.lastname@example.org.
-Be sure to check your spam folder.
+Be sure to check your spam folder for the invitation reply.

 We are currently only considering reservations for arrival dates within the next two-week period.

 Please do not submit reservations beyond an arrival date of a two-week period from the date you submit your reservation.
-This is, in part, due to possible changes to NC Governor's orders for phased openings.
+This is due to the COVID-19 pandemic numbers all over the US, and in part, due to possible changes to NC Governor's orders for phased openings.

 You can stay up to date by visiting back here, or our Facebook page.

-You can stay up to date on NC Governor's COVID-19 related NEWS: press releases and Executive orders
+Stay up to date on NC Governor's COVID-19 related NEWS: Press releases and Executive orders

 It is with great sadness that we share this news.